lichengzhu/Site-offline/README.md

+# Version 2.1.1
+Updated how images are displayed.
+Found and fixed some grammatical mistakes.
+In next update, I will try to revise project descriptions.

 # Verison 2.1
 Clearned up small mistakes both in the content and html/css code.
 Also updated information for both about section and research section.
 Added a row to the UX research section, making four projects in total in this section.
 <br>